graysonlee123/Vue-Subscription-Tracker/README.md

 ### Priority

 [] Handle new user avatars
+- CORS Policy blocking new user avatar for picture input
-[] Remove placeholder tags
+- Heroku is ephemeral (deletes everything and starts fresh each dyno); need to look into Firebase [] Remove placeholder tags
 [] Hide view button and far right options button
 [] Clicking off of menus